 - White or black pepper for garnish

-- 1. In the saucepan, heat the vegetable oil over medium-high heat until hot.
+- 1. In the saucepan, heat the oil over medium-high heat until hot.
 Add the garlic, ginger, scallions, and pork and cook, stirring occasionally to break up the pork, for about 1 minute.
-You want to break up the pork into smaller pieces with a spoon, but don’t worry about breaking it down completely or cooking it through.
+You want to break up the pork into smaller pieces with a spoon but don’t worry about cooking it through.

 - Add the stock and bring to a simmer.
 Add the tofu, mushrooms, sugar, vinegar, soy sauce, black pepper, sesame oil, and Sriracha sauce and bring the soup back to a simmer over medium-high heat.
 Taste the soup.
 If you want it hotter, add more Sriracha sauce; if you want it more sour, add more vinegar.